iluvcapra/ucs-community/docs/ucs_file_naming_convention.rst

 this case library.

-Again as vendors and creators it's up to you how to best utilize this block of text, but it should contain somwehow the name of your library that this sound belongs to, or the show it was designed or recorded for.
+Again as vendors and creators it's up to you how to best utilize this block of text, but it should contain somehow the name of your library that this sound belongs to, or the show it was designed or recorded for.
 Again we'd encourage some sort of abbreviation if your library name is very long.